The Surest guide to prostate cancer

 Radiation treatment

-Radiation therapy uses high-energy particles or waves to destroy or damage cancer cells.
-The most common types of radiation therapy for prostate cancer are:
+Radiation therapy uses high-energy particles or waves to destroy or damage cancer cells and to help keep them from growing.
+The most common types of radiation therapy for prostate cancer include:

 Drug treatment